-The University of North Texas Health Science Center offers scholarship and loan programs to assist students in meeting the costs of financing their education.
+The University of North Texas Health Science Center offers scholarship, grant and loan programs to assist students in meeting the costs of financing their education.
 Although financial aid is available for eligible students, it should be considered a supplement to a student's own financial resources.

 The Office of Financial Aid is dedicated to quality customer service and the prompt delivery of aid program funds.
 Counselors are available to assist students in the application process to ensure that students receive the information needed to make the best decisions regarding their financial aid options.
 While financial aid is subject to strict federal and state regulations, the staff strives to help students navigate this complex path in a professional and courteous manner.

 To be considered for financial assistance, a student must meet the following eligibility criteria:

 - Certify that he/she does not owe a refund on any grant or loan, is not in default on any loan or has made satisfactory arrangements to repay any defaulted loan, and has not borrowed in excess of the loan limits on any federal programs